dtzSiFive/firrtl-spec/spec.md

 #### Probes and Passive Types

-While `Probe`{.firrtl} inner types are passive, the type of the exported expression is not required to be:
+While `Probe`{.firrtl} inner types are passive, the type of the probed static reference is not required to be:

 ```firrtl
 module Foo :